 04. Yagazie Emezi

-A self-taught, documentary photographer from Nigeria, Yagazie Emezi travels all around the world (particularly to African-American communities) to capture women of color who have powered through trauma, violence, and abuse.
+A self-taught, documentary photographer based in Nigeria, Yagazie Emezi travels all around the world (particularly to various African communities across the continent) to capture stories of amazing women who have powered through trauma, violence, and abuse.

 05. Lauren Carlyle Smith